AlirezaRoshanzamir/continuous-delivery-course-example/README.md

 | `./pants run deploy.py` | Deploy and start the application on the specified server. |

 ## Documents
-You can visit the published docs [here](https://alirezaroshanzamir.github.io/continuous-delivery-course-example/).
+You can see the published docs [here](https://alirezaroshanzamir.github.io/continuous-delivery-course-example/).